Bruno-Gallani/case_trust.rocks/README.md

 DATA_TO_UPDATE = "engenharia_de_software!G4:H27"
 ```

-Now, we execute the following code to update the blank spreadsheet values:
+Then, the following code was executed to update the blank spreadsheet values:
 ```python
 def school_status(school_absences, average_grade, total_classes):